dusk-network/docs-public/src/content/docs/learn/wallet-terminology.md

 The mnemonic is a human-readable sequence of words generated using <a href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki" target="_blank">BIP-39</a>, that serves as the foundation for wallet creation.

-The binary representation of the mnemonic is a the cryptographic seed used to generate all keys and addresses in the wallet.
+The binary representation of the mnemonic is the cryptographic seed used to generate all keys and addresses in the wallet.

-The wallet is the entry point for managing all profiles, accounts, and addresses.
-It serves as the secure container for digital assets.
+The wallet is the entry point for managing the accounts associated to the profile, and it serves as the secure container for digital assets.

 ### Profile and Accounts

 A profile represents a pair of accounts, each designed for specific transaction types:

-- **Phoenix Account:** For shielded (private) transactions.
-This account uses the [Phoenix transaction model](/learn/deep-dive/transaction_models/phoenix), which is designed to ensure privacy and regulatory compliance.
+- **Phoenix Account:** Designed for shielded (private) transactions, leveraging the [Phoenix transaction model](/learn/deep-dive/transaction_models/phoenix) to ensure both privacy and regulatory compliance.
-- **Moonlight Account:** For public (transparent) transactions.
-This account uses the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight), which is fully transparent.
+- **Moonlight Account:** Used for public (transparent) transactions, utilizing the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight) to provide full transparency.

-The Profile enables seamless management of both privacy-preserving and transparent transactions.
+The profile enables seamless management of both privacy-preserving and transparent transactions.

 ### Addresses